 View all categories

-High Libido in Women During Perimenopause
+High Libido in Women During Menopause: Causes, Myths & Insights

-High Libido in Women During Perimenopause
+High Libido in Women During Menopause: Causes, Myths & Insights

 While many perimenopause symptoms are associated with fluctuating hormones, that’s not necessarily the case with changes in sexual desire and drive, according to OBGYN, Dr. Suzanne Hall.
 “Most of the libido is surprisingly not directly related to our hormonal state,” Dr. Hall says.
 “As we enter into perimenopause and menopause, what affects our libido the most dramatically are psychosocial factors.”1